My Recipe for Overwhelm

 - Waking up in the morning and feeling a knot of anxiety, or even just a lack of enthusiasm about the day ahead (I love my business so on a “normal” day I’m pretty much raring to go and it’s extremely rare for me to procrastinate about hitting my desk in the morning).

-- Jumping from one task to another without feeling like I’m making any progress on any of them.
-Or (and this feels worse) being focused on one task but being unable to make progress because of all the other tasks vying for my attention in my brain whispering “what about me, what about me?
+- Jumping from one task to another without feeling like I’m making any progress on any of them, or (and this feels worse) being focused on one task but being unable to make progress because of all the other tasks vying for my attention.
+In this scenario my brain will be whispering “what about me, what about me?
 Aren’t I more important?
-No, I am, no I am!”
+No, I am – NO, I am!”

-- Being snappy, short or impatient about interruptions from my partner or members of my team.
+- Being snappy, short-tempered, or impatient about interruptions from members of my team, for example.

-When I see that these 3 things are happening I know that unhappiness, dissatisfaction are not far behind, and that burnout is not far behind that.
+When I see that these 3 things are happening I know that unhappiness and dissatisfaction are not far behind and that burnout is not far behind that.

 My recipe for overwhelm